sjagtap3/Breaking-reCAPTCHAv2/README.md

 - `test_environment.py`: Demo script for solving multiple reCAPTCHA challenges using Selenium and creating a log file.
 - `requirements.txt`: Contains the required libraries for the project.

-## System Compatibility
-Please note that the code in this project was developed and tested on macOS M1.
-While most of the code should be compatible with other operating systems, certain functionalities, such as the VPN script (`vpn.py`), may not work on non-macOS systems.
-If you encounter any issues running the code on a different operating system, please refer to the documentation of the specific libraries or tools used in the project for guidance on how to set them up for your system.